+- the variable is of the object type Driver variable - the driver runs in simulation mode. (not programmed simulation)

+The following states are not restored at the start of the Runtime:

+- SELECT(8)

+- ▶ WR-ACK (40)

+- ▶ WR-SUC(41)

-the variable is of the driver object type Communication details the driver runs in simulation mode. (not programmed simulation) The following states are not restored at the start of the Runtime: ▶ SELECT(8) ▶ WR-ACK(40) ▶ WR-SUC(41) The mode Simulation - programmed at the driver start is not a criterion in order to restore the remanent variable image.
+The mode Simulation - programmed at the driver start is not a criterion in order to restore the remanent variable image.

 Stop on Standby Server Setting for redundancy at drivers which allow only one communication connection.
 For this the driver is stopped at the Standby Server and only started at the upgrade.
 Attention: If this option is active, the gapless archiving is no longer guaranteed.
 Active: Sets the driver at the not-process-leading Server automatically in a stop-like state.
 In contrast to stopping via driver command, the variable does not receive status switched off (statusverarbeitung.chm::/24150.htm) but an empty value.
 This prevents that at the upgrade to the Server irrelevant values are created in the AML, CEL and Historian.
-Note: Not available if the CE terminal serves as a data server.
+Default: Inactive Note: Not available if the CE terminal serves as a data server.
 You can find further information in the zenon Operator manual in the CE terminal as a data server chapter.
-Global Update time Active: The set Global update time in ms is used for all variables in the project.
+Global Update time Setting for the global update times in milliseconds: Active: The set Global update time is used for all variables in the project.
 The priority set at the variables is not used.
 Inactive: The set priorities are used for the individual variables.
+Exceptions: Spontaneous drivers ignore this option.
+They generally use the shortest possible update time.
+For details, see the Spontaneous driver update time section.
 Priority The polling times for the individual priority classes are set here.
 All variables with the according priority are polled in the set time.
 The variables are allocated separately in the settings of the variable properties.
 The communication of the individual variables can be graded according to importance or required topicality using the priority classes.
 Thus the communication load is distributed better.
-Attention: Priority classes are not supported by each driver For example, drivers that communicate spontaneously do not support it.
+Attention: Priority classes are not supported by each driver, e.g. spontaneously communicating zenon drivers.